SHUBHAM-oo7/PgHostelManagementSystem/README.md

 # PgHostelManagementSystem
-This System is designed in a way to give booking service for hostel, pg, 1/2/3BHK and mess in all cities across India
+This System is designed in a way to give booking service for hostel, pg, 1/2/3BHK and mess in all cities across India.

+Author: Shubham